gwiam/awt_atoyom/porting_legbot.md

         - in EnemyShootBullet a coroutine is started to start firing
         - maybe Await is a fitting equivalent? yield for sure isn't
             - a tutorial shows a timeout which is perfect for what I need
+            - it keeps piling on so I am not using it correctly
         - there is no "StopAllCoroutines", how do I stop the bot from shooting wildly?
+    - I don't know where the walk sound effect is played in the original version
+        - apparently it's played by the "PlaySomeAudio" script but the only function inside of it "PlayAudio" is not referenced anywhere?!
+        - found it: it's those little tampon marker thingies at the top of the animation timeline
+        - million dollar question: can godot do something similar?
+            - yes and it works!